tonyskidmore/azure-ai-demo/README.md

 ## Deploying to Azure and Azure DevOps

-This repo contains Terraform code to deploy the demo Streamlit containerized application to an Azure Web App, including all of the necessary resources to support the deployment e.g. Virtual network, Subnets, Container registry, KeyVault and Cognitive Services.
+This repository contains Terraform code to deploy the demo Streamlit containerized application to an Azure Web App, including all of the necessary resources to support the deployment e.g. Virtual network, Subnets, Container registry, KeyVault and Cognitive Services.

 It will also create an Azure DevOps project, AzureRM service connection, Pipelines (terraform and application), Scale Set Agent pool with an associated self-hosted Azure Virtual Machine Scale Set on the Virtual network.